 As you may have guessed this is the default Blending mode for all layers.

-In this mode, the computer checks on the upper layer how transparent a pixel is, which colour it is, and then mixes the colour of the upper layer with the lower layer proportional to the transparency.
+In this mode, the computer checks on the upper layer how transparent a pixel is, which color it is, and then mixes the color of the upper layer with the lower layer proportional to the transparency.

 A combination of the Multiply and Screen blending modes, switching between both at a middle-lightness.

 This is useful for deepening shadows and highlights.

 This one first takes the percentage in two decimal behind the comma for both layers.
 It then adds the two values.
 Divides 2 by the sum.